 1. The 5G ProSe UE-to-UE Relay has discovered other UEs in proximity and obtains the Direct discovery set from other UEs in proximity per RSC. (e.g. via a previous 5G ProSe UE-to-UE Relay Discovery or via secure PC5 connection between 5G ProSe U2U Relay and 5G ProSe End UE (refer to TS 33.503 [29])).

 2. The 5G ProSe UE-to-UE Relay sends a UE-to-UE Relay Discovery Announcement message.
-The UE-to-UE Relay Discovery Announcement message contains the Type of Discovery Message, User Info ID of the 5G ProSe UE-to-UE Relay, RSC and list of Direct discovery set received from the 5G ProSe End UEs supporting the RSC.
+The UE-to-UE Relay Discovery Announcement message contains the Type of Discovery Message, User Info ID of the 5G ProSe UE-to-UE Relay, RSC and Direct discovery set including list of protected user info (i.e. Application Layer ID) received from the 5G ProSe End UEs supporting the RSC.
 The UE-to-UE Relay Discovery Announcement message is sent using the Source Layer-2 ID and Destination Layer-2 ID as described in clause 5.8.4.